nestjs/docs.nestjs.com/content/security/rate-limiting.md

 ```
 > info **Hint** If you using ws, it is necessary to replace the `_socket` with `conn`

-There are some things to take keep in mind when working with websockets:
+There's a few things to keep in mind when working with WebSockets:

 - You cannot bind the guard with `APP_GUARD` or `app.useGlobalGuards()` due to how Nest binds global guards.
 - When a limit is reached, Nest will emit an `exception` event, so make sure there is a listener ready for this.